-The annual RAM U Summer Orientation will be held on August 8, 2013 from 9AM-3PM on the Ridgewood High School campus.
+The annual RAM U Summer Orientation will be held on August 13,2015 from 8:30AM-3PM on the Ridgewood High School campus.
 The Summer Orientation is a one-day program that is essential to starting each freshman student out on the right hoof.
 Representatives from vital areas of RHS will be in attendance to explain their departments, programs, and clubs.
 Student Orientation Leaders known as Mentors will be on hand to lead student groups through team building initiatives and important freshman activities.
 Administration and counselors will be in attendance to reinforce high school requirements and expectations.

 All activities during the RAM U Summer Orientation are free to incoming freshmen, including breakfast and lunch!
-Only students who attend August 8th for the entire day will receive their class schedule before the first day of school.
+Only students who attend August 13th for the entire day will receive their class schedule before the first day of school.
 More information will be provided in the upcoming June/July newsletter and on the RHS website.

 SUMMER ORIENTATION HIGHLIGHTS

-Seniors will receive the following form as well as other important documents that should be completed prior to Senior Checkout on Wednesday, May 22.
-All seniors will recieve this information in their English classes on Monday, May 20.
+Seniors will receive the following form as well as other important documents that should be completed prior to Senior Checkout on Wednesday, May 20.
+All seniors will recieve this information in their English classes on Monday, May 18.

 If the Senior Checkout sheet and all obligations to RHS are not completed, seniors risk not recieving their caps and gowns as well as graduation tickets.